Conversion Optimization

 How to Use AI for Smart List Cleanup & Churn Recovery:

-✅ Segment your list by re-engagement potential.
-AI can cluster disengaged contacts by how likely they are to come back.
+AI can cluster disengaged contacts by how likely they are to return, creating smarter, more targeted groups such as:

-“On the edge” → needs a personalized win-back offer
+• “On the edge” - those who would respond best to a personalized win-back offer

-“Fading fast” → may require a rest period before another try
+• “Fading fast” - contacts that may need a longer rest period before you attempt another outreach

 Why this matters to eCommerce stores: